arduino/ArduinoCore-samd/variants/Xeno/README.md

 pinPeripheral() with the exception of PIO_NOT_A_PIN and PIO_MULTI.
 The pinMode function now calls pinPeripheral() with the desired mode.
 Note that this field is not used to select between the different peripherals possible with each of the SERCOM and TIMER functions.
 PeripheralAttribute is now used for this.
+When PIN_DESCRIPTION_TABLE_SIMPLE is defined, PinType is not used (the pin is treated as PIO_MULTI).

 ### PeripheralAttribute
 This is an 8-bit bitfield used for various peripheral configuration.
 It is primarily